vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que2.
+### Que 2.
 Given an array of numbers, write a function that returns the sum of all the even numbers in the array.

 ```
  function sum(arr) {